ZKsync Era logoZKsync Era

 The user initiates the withdrawal by submitting a regular transaction on this chain.
 When the block containing that transaction is proven the funds become available for withdrawal on L1.
 Finally the user submits an L1 transaction to claim the funds.
 This transaction requires a merkle proof.

-1. Withdrawing funds - zkSync documentation
+1. Withdrawing funds - ZKsync documentation

 Forced exit